The process of embryogenesis begins with an egg or ovum being fertilized by a sperm cell to form a zygote.

-In animals where there is a rich supply of egg yolk (e.g. in reptiles and birds) cytokinesis does not completely divide the egg and cleavage is meroblastic.
+In animals where there is a rich supply of egg yolk, as is the case in both reptiles and birds, cytokinesis does not completely divide the egg and cleavage is meroblastic.
 Animals that undergo meroblastic cleavage obtain all of their nutrients from the egg.

 In the hen, an egg is made up of a tiny area of cytoplasm that sits on the surface of a large area of yolk.
-During the first cleavages of the hen’s egg, cleavage furrows are not formed through the yolk’s mass and the cells produced are therefore bound on the top and sides by a plasma membrane.
+During the first cleavages of the hen’s egg, cleavage furrows are not formed through the yolk’s mass.
+The cells produced are therefore bound on the top and sides by a plasma membrane.
 Only the bottom of each cell is in contact with the yolk.

 Cleavage in insects

 In insects, a different form of meroblastic cleavage occurs.
-The yolk is concentrated in the middle of the egg and nuclei generated through mitosis of the zygote nucleus stay inside the egg compartment until several thousand have been created.
-At this point, they migrate to the compartment of the egg that is rich in cytoplasm and a plasma membrane then forms around each of them.
+Herein, the yolk is concentrated in the middle of the egg and nuclei generated through mitosis of the zygote nucleus stay inside the egg compartment until several thousand have been created.
+At this point, the nuclei migrate to the compartment of the egg that is rich in cytoplasm and a plasma membrane then forms around each of them.

 What is achieved by cleavage?